dystudio/SuperRocket.SPSync/README.md

+# SuperRocket.SPSync

-SuperRocket.SharePointSync allows you to sync files from Sharepoint to AWS.
+SuperRocket.SPSync allows you to sync files from Sharepoint to AWS.
 This project is based on abp and SuperRocket.Orchard, which is really owesome another template for web development, containing web and web api etc.
 Its Architecture is as below picture: